Peach and Shortcrust Pie

 In a preheated oven at 200 C |400 F bake the pastry for 15 minutes.
 Bake the decoration pieces separately on a tray.

 1 tbsp sherry

-In a pan mix the sugar flour salt and cream.
+In a pan, mix the sugar, flour, salt, and cream.
 Whisk to cook over a low flame.
-Bring to a boil for a minute or two.
+Bring it to a boil for a minute or two.

-Prepare 3 peaches blanched, peeled and sliced or drain a can/tin of cling sliced peaches and use the slices to decorate.
+Prepare 3 blanched, peeled, and sliced peaches or drain a can or tin of cling-sliced peaches and decorate with the slices.

-If using fresh peaches or nectarines, blanching the peaches makes it easy to peel and slice.
-Immediately squeeze fresh lemon juice to avoid the fresh peaches from browning.
+If using fresh peaches or nectarines, blanching the peaches makes them easy to peel and slice.
+Immediately squeeze fresh lemon juice to prevent the fresh peaches from browning.

 While perfectly ripe peaches or nectarines are best, check for firm fruit for best results.

-White peaches and white nectarines tend to be sweeter then the yellow ones.
+The white peaches and nectarines tend to be sweeter than the yellow ones.